-Once you reside yourself to this truth, it takes a little bit of the angst off the lows in life, and helps you find the silver lining.
+Once you reside yourself to this truth, it takes a little bit of the angst off the lows in life, and helps you find the silver linings.

 So let’s eat some comfort food, and ride out the hard times, shall we?

-I made Chicken Picatta Pasta this week, because the bright citrus flavor is light on the palate, yet still comforting.
+I made Chicken Piccata Pasta this week, because the bright citrus flavor is light on the palate, yet still very comforting.

 I used Delallo Organic Whole Wheat Gemelli Pasta, because I love the use of higher quality flour, and the twisted shape reminds me of sticking together.

 Easy Chicken Piccata with Pasta makes a perfect dish to take to a potluck, picnic, or to a friend needing a little pick-me-up.

 What Ingredients You Will Need